Does it irk you when a sales person says “I have this same model at home”?

-You walk in a brand new shoe store and within 10 seconds, a salesperson is in front of you, introducing herself and wants to show you new shoes on sale.
+You walk into a brand new shoe store and within 10 seconds, a salesperson is in front of you, introducing herself and wants to show you new shoes on sale.

 What’s your first reaction?